top of page

 Since attending the workshop with Phil Town, I have decided to make some changes to the layout of my analyses.
 I will perform additional calculations and also provide a brief explanation of why the company is significant to me.
 If you want to learn more about my company evaluation process, please visit the "MY STRATEGY" section on my website.

 The first number we will investigate is the return on invested capital, also known as ROIC.
 We require a 10-year history with all figures exceeding 10% for each year.
 These numbers are certainly encouraging, as Sherwin-Williams has managed to deliver a return on invested capital (ROIC) above 10% in nine out of ten years.
 One thing worth noting is that since Sherwin-Williams acquired Valspar in 2017, the return on invested capital (ROIC) has never reached the levels it was at before the acquisition.
 However, Sherwin-Williams continues to deliver a strong return on invested capital (ROIC) every year.
-It is encouraging to note that they achieved a ROIC above 10% in 2022, despite it being a challenging year for most companies.
+It is encouraging to note that they achieved the highest Return on Invested Capital (ROIC) since the Valspar acquisition in 2023.

-Now it is time to calculate the price of Sherwin-Williams' shares.
-I perform three different calculations that I learned at a Phil Town seminar.
 The first is called the Margin of Safety price, which is calculated based on earnings per share (EPS), estimated future EPS growth, and estimated future price-to-earnings ratio (P/E).
 The minimum acceptable rate of return is 15%.
-I chose to use an EPS of 7,72, which is from 2022.
-I have selected a projected future EPS growth rate of 11% (Sherwin-Williams has achieved a compound annual growth rate of 11,7% over the last 5 years), a projected future PE ratio of 22 (which is twice the growth rate, taking into account Sherwin-Williams' historically higher PE ratio), and we already have a minimum acceptable rate of return of 15%.
-Doing the calculations, we come up with the sticker price (some call it fair value or intrinsic value) of $119,20.
+I chose to use an EPS of 9,25, which is from the year 2023.
+I have selected a projected future EPS growth rate of 8%.
+Finbox expects EPS to grow by 8,2% in the next five years.
+Additionally, I have selected a projected future P/E ratio of 16, which is double the growth rate.
+This decision is based on Sherwin-Williams's historically higher price-to-earnings (P/E) ratio.
+Finally, our minimum acceptable rate of return has already been established at 15%.
+After performing the calculations, we determined the sticker price (also known as fair value or intrinsic value) to be $78,98.
 We want to have a margin of safety of 50%, so we will divide it by 2.
-This means that we want to buy Sherwin-Williams at a price of $59,60 (or lower, obviously) if we use the Margin of Safety price.
+This means that we want to buy Sherwin-Williams at a price of $39,49 (or lower, obviously) if we use the Margin of Safety price.

-The final calculation is called the Payback Time price.
+The final calculation is referred to as the Payback Time price.
 It is a calculation based on the free cash flow per share.
-With Sherwin-Williams' Free Cash Flow Per Share at $4,95 and a growth rate of 11%, if you want to recoup your investment in 8 years, the Payback Time price is $65,16.
+With Sherwin-Williams' free cash flow per share at $10,29 and a growth rate of 8%, if you want to recoup your investment in 8 years, the Payback Time price is $118,21.

 I also write exclusive posts on Medium.
 If you want to read my posts, you can join Medium by clicking here.
 It costs $5 a month, but it will allow you to access all my posts as well as everything else on Medium, which is highly recommendable.